 In a skillet saute the ground beef for a few minutes until no longer pink.

-Add the chopped onions and garlic.
-Stir and cook everything until the onion is tender.
+Add the chopped onions , garlic and bell peppers.
+Stir and cook until the bell pepper is soft.

 Serve with warm slider buns.

 For the potatoes.
 Preheat oven to 375 Degrees.
 Cut the potato into wedges.
-Arrange on a baking sheet in a single layer, drizzle with olive oil and season with salt and pepper.
+Arrange on a baking sheet on a single layer, drizzle with olive oil and season with salt and pepper.